Audio Metering – The Most Important But Always Overlooked Aspect of Audio Production

-Today is Dynamic Range Day.
+Today I want to talk about Dynamic Range Day.

 It was created to raise awareness of the loudness wars and how audio production has less and less dynamic range each year.